 |Base / Turbo Frequency||3.4 / 4 GHz||3.5 / 4 GHz||3.8 / 4 GHz|

-AMD Ryzen Threadripper Processors uses a completely different Socket which is Socket TR4 with 4094 pins as opposed to the AM4 Socket used in AMD Ryzen 7, Ryzen 5 and Ryzen 3 processors.
-Also they support the new AMD chipset which is X399 chipset.
+AMD Ryzen Threadripper Processors use a completely different Socket which is Socket TR4 with 4094 pins as opposed to the AM4 Socket used in AMD Ryzen 7, Ryzen 5, and Ryzen 3 processors.
+Also, they support the new AMD chipset which is the X399 chipset.
 This means you can only use X399 chipset Socket TR4 motherboards if you are planning on buying an AMD Ryzen Threadripper CPU.
 AMD Ryzen Threadripper Processors are built on the 14nm FinFET manufacturing process with the latest Zen architecture from AMD.
-Also all of them come unlocked which means you can overclock them to higher frequencies to get the maximum performance out of them.
-Here in this post I am going to list down the top AMD Ryzen Threadripper processors with their specifications and other details that you need to know about them.
+Also, all of them come unlocked which means you can overclock them to higher frequencies to get the maximum performance out of them.
+Here in this post, I am going to list down the top AMD Ryzen Threadripper processors with their specifications and other details that you need to know about them.

 Major Features of AMD Ryzen Threadripper Processors

 - Support 64 PCIe Lanes (60 GPU + 4 NVMe)

 - Support DDR4-2666 MHz (Quad-channel)

 Note: AMD Ryzen Threadripper processors are pin-less processors (LGA Socket) which means you do not find any pins on the CPU but on the motherboard.
 Also, they do not come with onboard or integrated graphics and you have to buy a dedicated graphics card for it.

 Check out: Best Socket TR4 CPU Coolers for AMD Ryzen Threadipper Processors

 Here are the best AMD Ryzen Threadripper HEDT processors with their specifications and other important details about them.